Chapter 5: Selecting Business-Level Strategy

 In turn, strong margins mean that the firm does not need to attract huge numbers of customers to have a good overall level of profit.
 Luckily for Coca-Cola, the firm does attract a great many buyers.
 Overall, the firm made a profit of $8.6 billion on sales of just over $46 billion in 2013.
 Interestingly, Walmart’s profits were 50 percent higher ($16 billion) than Coca-Cola’s while its sales volume ($466 billion) was ten times as large as Coca-Cola’s.
 This comparison of profit margins and overall profit levels illustrates why a differentiation strategy is so attractive to many firms (Wikinvest, 2014).

 To the extent that differentiation remains in place over time, buyer loyalty may be created.
-Loyal customers are very desirable because they are less .
+Loyal customers are very desirable because they are less price sensitive.
 In other words, buyer loyalty makes a customer unlikely to switch to another firm’s similar products if that firm tries to steal the customer away through lower prices.
 Many soda drinkers are fiercely loyal to Coca-Cola’s products.
 Coca-Cola’s headquarters are in Atlanta, and loyalty to the firm is especially strong in Georgia and surrounding states.
 Pepsi and other brands have a hard time convincing loyal Coca-Cola fans to buy their beverages, even when offering deep discounts.
 This helps keep Coca-Cola’s profits high because the firm does not have to match any promotions launched by rivals to retain its customers.

 Of course, Pepsi also has attracted their own brand-loyal customers that Coca-Cola would love to “steal.”
 These loyal consumers prefer the small differences in taste, and extensive branding efforts continue to enhance Pepsi’s profits.
 In contrast, store-brand sodas such as Great Value (sold at Walmart) seldom attract brand loyalty.
 Rather, their desirability is based on cost leadership.
 As a result, they must be offered at very low prices to move from store shelves into shopping carts.